aspose-total/Aspose.Total-Products/total/en/cpp/conversion/email-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMAIL to DOCM" h2="Transform EMAIL to DOCM within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+C++ developers often need to add email conversion features to their applications.
+This can be done by converting EMAIL file format to HTML, and then exporting HTML to DOCM.
+This allows developers to easily add email conversion features to their applications.

+<h2>How Aspose.Total Helps for Email to DOCM Conversion</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to DOCM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive suite of APIs that provides developers with the tools they need to easily add email conversion features to their applications.
+It includes Aspose.Email for C++, which can be used to convert EMAIL file format to HTML.
+It also includes Aspose.Words for C++, which can be used to export HTML to DOCM.
+By using Aspose.Total for C++, developers can quickly and easily add email conversion features to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}